 A Condition You Can Live With

 For most men, prostate cancer is a chronic, slow-growing condition that can be managed and lived with.
-If you’re diagnosed with this disease, weigh your options, don’t rush into anything, and consider trying these natural therapies.
+If you’re diagnosed with this disease, weigh your options, don’t rush into anything and consider trying these natural treatments for prostate cancer.
 Remember, you’re much more likely to die with prostate cancer, not because of it.